TransmitSecurity/ciam-expressjs-vanilla-samples/webauthn-for-logged-in-users/README.md

   - If you already registered a passkey you will be able to select it from the input box using autofill flow or, click the Validate Passkey button (with or without filling a username) to activate modal flow.
-  - If you didn't, you will be able to register one by clicking the Register link to redirect to the registration page
+  - If you didn't, you'll first need to login using Email OTP, and register one from the home page
-- Once registration completes, you will be redirected to the passkey verification page
+- Once registration completes you will be redirected to a login page
-- Once verification completes you will get a success message
+- Once authentication completes you will be redirected to a home page
+- To logout click on the button in the top right corner

 ## Notes